pushkershukla/pushkershukla.github.io/_pages/about.md

 Previously, I completed my Masters in Computer Science from [University of California, Santa Barbara](https://cs.ucsb.edu/) where I closely worked with [Dr. William Wang](https://sites.cs.ucsb.edu/~william/) on Goal-Oriented Visual Dialogue.
 As an early reseacher I spent seven transformative years in the charming town of Roorkee, in Northern India.
 Those years were incredibly formative, leaving a lasting impact on my personal growth and shaping the person I am today.

-When I’m not diving into research, you’ll probably find me trying out new recipes in the kitchen— trying experimenting with different flavours or enjoying a run/walk/hike outdoors.
+When I’m not diving into research, you’ll probably find me trying out new recipes in the kitchen— experimenting with different flavours or enjoying a run/walk/hike outdoors.

 You can find my curriculum vitae [here](assets/pdf/resume.pdf).